Current version: 0.5

 What is MoodleNet?

 Moodle’s mission is to empower educators to improve our world.
 With MoodleNet, we intend to fulfil that mission by sustainably empowering communities of educators to share and learn from each other to improve the quality of education.
-MoodleNet is a new open social media platform for educators, focused on professional development and open content.
-It will be an integral part of the Moodle ecosystem.
+MoodleNet is a new open social media platform for educators, focussed on professional development and open content.

 MoodleNet will begin life as a place for educators to curate and share collections of resources.
 Our hypothesis is that the problem of discovery for educators cannot be solved by simply providing a more powerful search engine for the millions of resources already available.
 This is for at least three reasons: